 gzip; but the default is not to compress.

 INSERT statements with explicit column names (

 INSERT INTO table (column, ...)
 VALUES ...).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
-However, since this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
+This makes restoration very slow; it is mainly helpful for making dumps that can be loaded into non-YugabyteDB databases.
+However, as this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.

 This option disables the use of dollar quoting for function bodies, and forces them to be quoted using SQL standard string syntax.

 This option is relevant only when creating a data-only dump.
 It instructs ysql_dump to include statements to temporarily disable triggers on the target tables while the data is reloaded.
 Use this if you have referential integrity checks or other triggers on the tables that you do not want to invoke during data reload.

 --disable-triggers must be done as superuser.
 So, you should also specify a superuser name with

 -S|--superuser, or preferably be careful to start the resulting script as a superuser.

 This option is relevant only when dumping the contents of a table which has row security.
 By default, ysql_dump sets

 off, to ensure that all data is dumped from the table.
 If the user does not have sufficient privileges to bypass row security, then an error is thrown.
 This parameter instructs ysql_dump to set